Portland / Vancouver Metro - The Dalles - Hermiston OR & Tri Cities WA

 2. “On” and “Off” floats or timers inside of the chamber control the pump.
 When the wastewater rises to a certain level the pump turns on and equally distributes the wastewater into the drainfield lines.

-What Are the Advantages of Pressure Distribution Systems
+What Are the Advantages of Pressure Distribution Systems?

 What Are the Disadvantages of Pressure Distribution Systems?

-When to Use Pressure Distribution Systems
+When Should You Use a Pressure Distribution System?

 Pressure distribution systems are appropriate in situations: